synthesis-labs/1btc/README.md

 | folder | language | notes | time |
 | --- | --- | --- | --- |
 | tom/ | haskell | Very basic, single-threaded, StateT/MVar, not optimised | ~ 70 minutes |

+## Contributing

+This project is very much in its infancy, and really needs peoples ideas and contributions to work.
+Please feel free to open up an issue (for ideas) or PR to contribute to solutions or any other part of the repo.